 Mr. Dale: She said that Brevard Cares is using Woodside Park on December 8th for a commercial event to provide services and a toy drive for the holidays.
-This also includes the music grant up to \$5,000 for Woodside Park, through Music Movement, who has a music therapy grant and instrument donation grant centered around autism.
+This also includes the Facebook Just for Moms group, who is participating.
+There will be an arts and crafts fair at the December Farmers Market, with music and games for the kids.
+She says she is applying for a music grant up to \$5,000 for Woodside Park, through Music Movement, who has a music therapy grant and instrument donation grant centered around autism.
 Since there were children in the area that were autistic, she was trying to see if she could get one.
 Jen's night on the patio this past Saturday, was a hit.
 Did we have rough numbers?